neilenns/mobiflight-docs/content/devices/lcd/_index.md

 ---
-title: LCD displays
+title: LCDs
-description: How to use LCD displays with MobiFlight.
+description: How to use LCDs with MobiFlight.
 ogimage: card-images/devices/lcd-display.png
 ---